Ballot Instruction Phase (1996–2000)

 In Cook v.
 Gralike (2001) the Supreme Court referred to these ballot statements as “labels” and held that such ballot designations exceeded state authority under the Elections Clause.
 The Court concluded that ballot designations favoring or disfavoring candidates based on policy positions fall outside permissible election administration.
 The decision therefore foreclosed ballot-instruction mechanisms as a state-administered pathway for influencing congressional tenure.

 After the Supreme Court’s decision in Cook v.
-Gralike (2001) foreclosed ballot-interface signaling mechanisms, reform activity increasingly shifted into the constitutional amendment process governed by Article V (see: Article V Response to Congressional Rotation Initiatives).
+Gralike (2001) foreclosed ballot-interface signaling mechanisms, activity increasingly shifted into the constitutional amendment process governed by Article V (see: Article V Response to Congressional Rotation Initiatives).

 Institutional Interpretation and Legitimacy Dynamics